STATEMENT

 I believe in second chances.

 My work offers second chances to pushed-aside materials and objects, bearing witness to that which is useless, invisible, or for those who cannot come forward for themselves.
 My own loss and trauma draw me to this practice and these materials.
 The theft of a body of work in 2019 emotionally crippled me for a time.
 As I emerged in 2021 I found solace in not only resurrecting objects from the past but seriously addressing my own history in an open and honest manner.
-I resonate with these pushed aside and discarded items because I understand useless; a creator without creations, in the end stages of early onset menopause, addressing long-term unresolved damage.
-They are me, but they are also a bit of everyone who has struggled.
+I resonate with these pushed aside and discarded items because I understand useless; a creator without creations, forced to address long-term unresolved damage.
+The works are me, but they are also a bit of everyone who struggles.

 Each piece begins with reclaimed objects that are no longer useful for their intended purpose, discarded or buried in deep corners of closets and storage units.
 Presented as sculptural mixed media, each one is driven by the nature of its source material.
 I join each item’s history with a new future.
 By altering these objects, I retell their story.
 The Walking Canes are in direct response to my sister’s Parkinson’s while the Top Hat speaks to my first artistic inspiration – my grandfather.